crosspeaksoftware/woo-address-book/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Update address book links so they don't have a trailing slash on them

 = 1.5.0 =
 * Fix address saving for new addresses in the address book for WooCommerce 3.6.x due to a change in the save address process.
 * Fix handling of empty address books.
 No longer populate address books of all users on activate since we handle empty books now.